nextstrain/nextclade/docs/user/nextclade-cli/reference.md

 # Reference

-This document contains the automatically generated reference documentation for command-line arguments of Nextclade CLI.
+This document contains the automatically generated reference documentation for command-line arguments of the latest version of Nextclade CLI.

-Please note that updates to this document can sometimes be delayed.

-If you have Nextclade CLI installed, you can type `nextclade --help` to read the latest documentation.
+If you have Nextclade CLI installed, you can type `nextclade --help` to read the latest documentation for your installed version of Nextclade.

 **Command Overview:**